norm/suited/documentation/suitfile.markdown

               * `Gemfile` — it this exists, `suited` will use it to install any Gems (it is assumed that ruby is setup at this point, you can use `setup/ruby_with_rbenv.sh` in your setup for example)
+      * `crontab` — if this exists, `suited` will add each line of the file to your Mac's list of cron jobs if it doesn't already exist.

     Note: